Noel Gratiaen: Legal career

 Gratiaen started his legal practice in the Unofficial Bar, establishing a lucrative practice in criminal law.
 He was the Counsel for Philip Norton Banks, the Inspector General of Police in the infamous Bracegirdle Inquiry.
 In 1946, he took silk as a KC.
 He subsequently appeared in several election petition cases after the country's first parliamentary elections in 1947.

-Military and Naval service
+Military service

 In 1928, Gratiaen was commissioned a Second Lieutenant in the Ceylon Light Infantry.
 With the formation of the Ceylon Naval Volunteer Force on 1 January 1938, Gratiaen volunteered and was commissioned as one of two Paymaster Sub Lieutenants on 4 March 1938, becoming the first Ceylonese to become naval officers, the other being Susantha de Fonseka.
 With the outbreak of World War 2, he was mobilized in September 1939 and was a Lieutenant Commander (S) by the end of the war having been absorbed into the Royal Naval Volunteer Reserve during the war.